amitkumardube/golang-api/README.md

 - Once you have cover.txt file, you can use a built in tool called cover to create an html report from this txt file.
 - Command is - go tool cover -html=cover.txt -o cover.html.
 - Open cover.html in browser to review the test coverage.

+** Dockerfile **
+- Application is using go module.
+- It's important to copy go.mod and go.sum along with main.go in image for go to download dependencies at run time.
+- This file completely defines the structure of your application.

+** docker-compose.yml **
+- This is declarative way of writing docker image.
+- We can create multi container applications using docker-compose.